omaraelhawary/memberpress-gift-reporter/README.md

 1. **Check File Permissions**: Ensure PHP can write to temp directory
 2. **Check Memory Limit**: Large datasets may require more memory
 3. **Check Timeout**: Long-running exports may timeout

+### Reminder Email Issues

+1. **Check Cron Jobs**: Verify WP-Cron is working (check if scheduled tasks run)
+2. **Check Email Settings**: Ensure WordPress email is configured correctly
+3. **Check Reminder Settings**: Verify reminders are enabled in the Reminders tab
+4. **Check Reminder Schedules**: Ensure at least one reminder schedule is configured
+5. **Test Email**: Use the "Send Test Email" button to verify email delivery
+6. **Check Email Template**: Verify the email template file exists and is readable

 ### Styling Issues